Planning a Disney cruise? Need some good Disney cruise tips to help that feeling of overwhelm?

 There are also drink stations around the boat that offer Joffrey’s coffee – regular and decaf.

-The other option is to use room service to order a carafe of coffee the night before.
+The other option is to use room service to order a carafe of coffee the night before, which we think is a good idea.
 If you’re looking for eats to go with that, just be mindful that from 7-10am you can only order from the Continental Buffet menu.

 For lunch, you can enjoy a nice sit-down service.
 We did that on our first day aboard the ship.
 But let’s be real – there is SO MUCH to do, that you will probably be throwing a swim wrap on and heading for the buffet line at lunch.
 And that’s not too shabby – one of my favorite meals was lunch at Cabana’s with all-you-can-eat crab legs and shrimp.